hassanrehman01398/Hackaton/README.md

 - [ ] **Can also develop an algorithum which will track person daily contribution in pollution and give him tips how to low pollution daily**
 # Questions/Answer which will detect our percentage in pollution
 - Our daily litter(How one is contibuting in waste i.e 1 bag,2 bag,3 bags)
-# Tips to give someone for pollution
+# Tips to give someone for reducing pollution
 -
 # Key
 - Bold	** ** or __ __	command/control + b	**This is bold text**	This is bold text